-He founded Prison Fellowship in 1976, which is now the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform.
+In 1976, he founded Prison Fellowship, which is now the nation’s largest Christian nonprofit serving prisoners, former prisoners, and their families, and a leading advocate for criminal justice reform.
 In recognition of his work among prisoners, Colson received the prestigious Templeton Prize for Progress in Religion in 1993.

 Chuck Colson passed away April 21, 2012.
 His legacy continues, however, in the work of Prison Fellowship and in the lives of the many people his ministry has touched.